 About Cygnet Primary School

 The Early Years Learning Framework for Australia and the Australian Curriculum underpins the teaching, learning, assessment and reporting processes at Cygnet Primary School.
 Alongside curriculum requirements, students also develop the general capabilities and 21st Century skills (such as creativity, collaboration, critical thinking, resilience and others) that will enable them to be positive life-long learners and happy, productive members of society.
-All students participate in Music and Physical Education (PE).
-We are focused on delivering an extensive STEM (Science, Technology, Engineering, Maths) Program at our school, encompassing an Investigations Program for Early Childhood classes and focused STEM activities for Primary students.
+All students participate in Music, Drama, Auslan, Physical Education (PE) and Health Programs.

 A variety of programs are offered at various times of the year to support the regular classroom teaching and learning programs.
 These include: